Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Related Work

 The most popular method in automatic differentiation is the \backward, a cornerstone of deep learning \citep[Chap.
 8]{Goodfellow_Courville_Bengio2016}.
 Iterative differentiation for hyperparameter optimization can be traced back to \citet{Domke12}, who derived (for smooth loss functions) a \backward with gradient descent, heavy ball and L-BFGS algorithms.
-It first computes the solution of the optimization \Cref{pb:generic_inner_pb} using an iterative solver, but requires storing the iterates along the computation for a backward evaluation of the hypergradient (\Cref{alg:backward_pgd}).
+It first computes the solution of the optimization \Cref{pb:generic_inner_pb} using an iterative solver, but requires storing the iterates along the computation for a backward evaluation of the hypergradient (\Cref{alg:backward_pgd}). \citet{MacLaurin_Duvenaud_Adams15} used the \backward on stochastic gradient descent to select thousands of hyperparameters.
 Alternatively, the \forward computes jointly the solution along with the gradient $\nabla_{\lambda} \cL (\lambda)$.
-It is memory efficient (no iterates storage) but more computationally expensive when the number of hyperparameters ($r$) is large; see \citet{Baydin_Pearlmutter_Radul_Siskind18} for a survey.
+The \forward has been applied to hyperparameter optimization with smooth inner problems by \citet{Franceschi_Donini_Frasconi_Pontil17}. \citet{Deledalle_Vaiter_Fadili_Peyre14} paved the way for applying it to non-smooth optimization problems.
+The \forward is memory efficient (no iterates storage) but more computationally expensive when the number of hyperparameters ($r$) is large; see \citet{Baydin_Pearlmutter_Radul_Siskind18} for a survey.

-\paragraph{Resolution of the bilevel \Cref{pb:bilevel_opt}.} From a theoretical point of view, solving \Cref{pb:bilevel_opt} using gradient-based methods is also challenging, and results in the literature are quite scarce. \citet{Kunisch_Pock13} studied the convergence of a semi-Newton algorithm where both the outer and inner problems are smooth. \citet{Franceschi_Frasconi_Salzo_Pontil18} gave similar results with weaker assumptions to unify hyperparameter optimization and meta-learning with a bilevel point of view.
+\textit{Resolution of the bilevel \Cref{pb:bilevel_opt}.} From a theoretical point of view, solving \Cref{pb:bilevel_opt} using gradient-based methods is also challenging, and results in the literature are quite scarce. \citet{Kunisch_Pock13} studied the convergence of a semi-Newton algorithm where both the outer and inner problems are smooth. \citet{Franceschi_Frasconi_Salzo_Pontil18} gave similar results with weaker assumptions to unify hyperparameter optimization and meta-learning with a bilevel point of view.
 They required the inner problem to have a unique solution for all $\lambda>0$ but do not have second-order assumptions on $\Phi$.
-Recent results \citep{Ghadimi_Wang2018,Ji_Yang_Liang2020,Mehmood_Ochs2021} have provided quantitative convergence toward a global solution of \Cref{pb:bilevel_opt}, but under global joint convexity assumption and exact knowledge of the gradient Lipschitz constant.
+Recent results \citep{Ghadimi_Wang2018,Ji_Yang_Liang2020} have provided quantitative convergence toward a global solution of \Cref{pb:bilevel_opt}, under the assumption that the inner problem is strongly convex and one has the exact knowledge of the hypergradient Lipschitz constant.

-\section{Bilevel optimization with non-smooth inner problems}
+\section{Bilevel Optimization with Non-Smooth Inner Problems}

 We recalled above how to compute hypergradients when the inner optimization problem is smooth.
 In this section we tackle the bilevel optimization \Cref{pb:bilevel_opt} with non-smooth inner optimization \Cref{pb:generic_inner_pb}.
 Handling non-smooth inner problems requires specific tools detailed in \Cref{sub:framework}.
 We then show how to compute gradients with non-smooth inner problems using implicit differentiation (\Cref{sub:implicit_nonsmooth}) or iterative differentiation (\Cref{sub:iterdiff_nonsmooth}).
 In \Cref{sub:approximate_gradient} we tackle the problem of approximate gradient for a non-smooth inner optimization problem.
 Finally, we propose in \Cref{sub:bilevel_non-smooth} an algorithm to solve the bilevel optimization \Cref{pb:bilevel_opt}.